BIOS1140/BIOS1140.github.io/docs/Exercise6.md

 -   The boundaries of the box are the 1st and 3rd quartile, i.e., half of your data is contained within the box[^exercise6-3]
 -   The lines outside the box are the range of non-outlier data, and the points are outliers

+[^exercise6-3]:

-[^exercise6-3]: Remember that in `ggplot2`, we can add more layers of geometry if we want to add information to our visualisation.
+    Remember that in `ggplot2`, we can add more layers of geometry if we want to add information to our visualisation.
 Below, I've added points to the boxplot to show that half of the points are indeed located within the boundaries of the box.

-    ::: {.fold .c .o}

     ```r
     ggplot(iris, aes(Species, Petal.Length)) +